• Menu

 Overlooking the main square in the heart of Mexico City’s Historic Center, Balcón del Zócalo provides unparalleled views of the Zócalo, the Metropolitan Cathedral, and the National Palace.

 The panoramic views create a spectacular backdrop for the incredible food, well-prepared cocktails, and great wine selection in a chic and stylish setting.
-Whether you choose to try the seasonal menu for an incredible sensorial experience – highly recommended – or go for à la carte options, Balcón del Zócalo deserves a top spot in your list of must-eats in Mexico City.
+Whether you try the seasonal menu for an incredible sensorial experience – highly recommended – or go for à la carte options, Balcón del Zócalo deserves a top spot in your list of must-eats in Mexico City.

 Location: Av.
 5 de Mayo, Centro Histórico, Cuauhtémoc, Mexico City